- reduce the size of your estate, and reduce or eliminate estate taxes;

 For a blended family, the ILIT can provide a flexible way to prevent conflict when a person is survived by children from two marriages.

-Example: Dr. Roger Cardigan and Eileen Cardigan have been married for thirteen years, and they have three young children.
+Dr. Roger Cardigan and Eileen Cardigan have been married for thirteen years, and they have three young children.
 Roger also has two older children from a previous marriage.

 Although everyone gets along well now, Roger is concerned about being fair to his older children.
 He wants to remember them with a meaningful inheritance, while also leaving as much income as possible for Eileen and his three younger children.
 These goals present a planning challenge.